gmr/helper/docs/tool.rst

 Application Initialization Tool
 ===============================
-clihelper comes with a command line tool `clihelper-init` which will create a stub clihelper application project with the following items:
+helper comes with a command line tool `new-helper` which will create a stub helper application project with the following items:

 - Python package for the application
 - Stub application controller